 Paid summer research fellowships are available for qualified students.
 Research Fellows are able to enhance their academic writing and presenting skills while learning about instructional methods, technology and possibilities for their own future classroom settings as preservice educators.

 For example, during the summer of 2018, Education Professors Bobbi Siefert and Katie Kelly worked with Furman Research Fellow Tatiana Oliveira ’19 to conduct a literature review to explore the role of technology and language-based instructional activities such as blogging to engage and foster language development and learning with English Language Learners.
 They presented their research at the International Literacy Association Conference and the Teaching English Speakers of Other Languages Conference, both in Atlanta, and the National Council of Teachers of English annual convention in Houston.

-Qualified candidates in the Teacher to Teacher Residency program can pursue the option of completing their student teaching internship while employed as a first-year teacher (with salary and benefits) in one of our partner school districts.
+Qualified candidates in the Teacher Residency program can pursue the option of completing their student teaching internship while employed as a first-year teacher (with salary and benefits) in one of our partner school districts.
 They can also pursue a Master of Arts in Education degree from Furman.
-Some programs can be completed in as little as 15 months after graduation.
+Master of Arts programs can be completed in as little as 15 months after graduation.